Visual Arts Division Faculty Biographies

 Ms. Rachelle Scarpin has been with the Conservatory of Fine Arts for eight years as a visual arts instructor.
 She also works as a specialist for Apple, freelance cosmetologist and designer of jewelry and hair accessories.
 She also works on her own art and enjoys costuming design.
 She studied Fine Art with a minor in Art History.
 She is a licensed cosmetologist and certified floral designer.
 Rachelle has had her artwork in the "Picture This" gallery for a Frida Kahlo art exhibit.
 Her jewelry has been sold in "A Pin-Ups Closet" and "Moss & Rock."
 She has done hair for Blizzard for "BlizzCon" and worked with airbrush artist Mark Frazier.
 Rachelle is a lover of all things creative and enjoys everything from photography to mixed media.

-Alejandro Zendejas has worked for the Conservatory for the past nine years as a substitute teacher and visual arts professional expert.
+Alejandro Zendejas has worked for the Conservatory for the past eleven years as a substitute teacher and visual arts instructor.
 He received his Bachelor of Arts in Studio Art from the University of Southern California in 2008.
 He has professional experience in the field of painting.
 Alejandro wrote the article “Collection Illuminates Spirituality: Rico Lebrun,” published in the Daily Trojan on April 24, 2001.